TunHub Integration

 Introduction

-In order for Cloudaware CMDB collector to discover infrastructure running on the private network, customers must deploy a local proxy.
-Local collector proxy must have ingress access to the target endpoint and egress access to the Cloudaware TunHub's server.
+To enable the Cloudaware CMDB collector to discover infrastructure running on a private network, a local proxy must be deployed.
+The local collector proxy requires ingress access to the target endpoint and egress access to the Cloudaware TunHub server.

-Proxy configuration can be deployed to any Breeze agent that meets requirements.
-Up to two Breeze agents (active and standby) can be designated to support single endpoint connection.
+The proxy configuration can be deployed to any Breeze agent that meets the requirements.
+Up to two Breeze agents — active and standby — can be designated to support a single endpoint connection.

-Customers are able to set up the TunHub integration using a self-service interface in Cloudaware Admin panel.
+Customers can set up the TunHub integration using a self-service interface in the Cloudaware Admin panel.

 Select any existing or a new server that has access to the resources in your private network and may communicate to Cloudaware.
 Follow the steps below to install Breeze agent: